libk24002/slurm-on-k8s/README.md

 - for helm user
     > just run for fun!
-    1. `helm repo add slurm-on-k8s https://aaronyang0628.github.io/slurm-on-k8s/`
+    1. `helm repo add slurm https://aaronyang0628.github.io/slurm-on-k8s/`
-    2. `helm install slurm slurm-on-k8s --version 1.0.2`
+    2. `helm install slurm slurm/chart --version 1.0.2`

 - for developer
     > you might need to build your own images or chart